 Note!
 October 2014 the New Editon of my Backyard Boatbuilding Book hit the streets.
 It includes building plans for Mary Read, Jenny, Njord, Ruarri, Gulnar'e, Captain Eddie, Diesel Duck 38, Diesel Duck 48, and Little Ullin.
 However, while the book does show complete plans for these boats, the advantages in buying the plans from me are: 1) you get large scale plans drawn on 24" x 36" paper to scale, 2) you get any consultation/help you might need, and 3) you get the most current complete plans.
 Some of these boats have other detail sheets not shown in the Book.
 Ill also give you addresses for supplies.
 The plans in the book are certainly buildable; guys have done so from the first edition's plans and I'm the same will be true with this new edition.
 But I dont get involved in any consultation at all unless Ive sold the building plans.
 Then, Ill be as much help as you need!

-Print & mail or fax, or e-mail the following info: Please note; These things are NOT refundable without prior agreement!
+Print & mail or e-mail the following info: Please note; These things are NOT refundable without prior agreement!

-Study Plans: _______________________________________ Printed study plans, 24" x 36" sheets, for the powerboats are $100 for the first, and $50 each for the second or more ordered at the same time.
-If you order them on CD (see price list for those available in CAD format) you will get three different designs of your choice for $100.
-Study plans for the sailboats are $75 each, or if you order more than one, $75 for the first and $50 for each of the others. for the ones not available in CAD. except for POGO which are $35.
+Study Plans: _______________________________________ Study plans, 24" x 36" sheets, for the powerboats are $100 for the first, and $50 each for the second or more if ordered at the same time.
+If you order them as an emailed .dwg file or on CD (see price list for those available in .dwg format) you will get three different designs of your choice for $50.
+Study plans for the sailboats are $75 each, or if you order more than one (on paper), $75 for the first and $50 for each of the others. for the ones not available in .dwg format, or $50 for three if ordered in .dwg format.
+Except for POGO which are $35, and only available on paper..
 Free shipping in N. America, $15.00 postage outside N. America.

 Building Plans: _____________________________(Plan prices are written at the bottom of this page)